giltayar/roundforest-exercise-microservice/README.md

 ## Running the tests

-Now you can run the tests.
+To see whether your app is correct, you should run the tests.
 These tests will fail, because you haven't written the microservice!
 But let's run the anyway.

 If you have Docker running, just run `npm test`: